 Subpart 1.
 Import permit.
-A permit must be obtained from the board prior to the importation of live Cervidae into Minnesota.
+A permit must be obtained from the board prior to the importation of live farmed Cervidae into Minnesota.

 - Subp.
 2. Certificate of veterinary inspection.
-Live Cervidae imported into Minnesota must be accompanied by a certificate of veterinary inspection issued by an accredited veterinarian. - Subp.
+Live farmed Cervidae imported into Minnesota must be accompanied by a certificate of veterinary inspection issued by an accredited veterinarian. - Subp.
 3. Movement reports.
-If farmed Cervidae are brought into a herd from another herd, the owner of the destination herd must report the age, sex, and all identification numbers of the animals, and the name and address of the source herd, to the board within 14 days.
+If farmed Cervidae are brought into a herd from another herd, the owner of the destination herd must report the age, sex, and all identification numbers of the animals, and the name and address of the source herd, to the board within 14 days on a form approved by the board.